Primayer/XilogApiDocs/README.md

 - [*confirmdownload*](#confirmdownloadsiteid-channelid-token-lastdatetime-downloadsuccess): Returns the status code of last transaction sent from logger.
 - [*getmeter*](#getmetersiteid-channelid-token-startdate-enddate-timewindowstart-timewindowend): Returns meter data for logger channel specified by date time range.
 - [*getnewmeter*](#getnewmetersiteid-channelid-token): Returns last batch of channel meter data sent from logger.
+- [*getminmax*](#getminmaxsiteid-channelid-token-startdate-enddate): Returns the min/max values for a logger channel specified by date time range.

 # API